Robin Freeman (golfer)

 Robin Freeman (born May 7, 1959) is an American professional golfer.
 He has played on the PGA Tour, Nationwide Tour, and Champions Tour.

+Early life

-Freeman was born in St. Charles, Missouri.
-He attended the University of Central Oklahoma and turned professional in 1983.
+In 1959, Freeman was born in St. Charles, Missouri.
+He attended the University of Central Oklahoma.

+Professional career

-Freeman began playing on the PGA Tour in 1989 after being medalist at qualifying school in 1988.
-He has bounced back and forth between the PGA Tour and its developmental tour, the Nationwide Tour.
-He won twice on the Nationwide Tour, both in 1998.
+In 1983, he turned professional.
+Freeman began playing on the PGA Tour in 1989 after earning medalist honors at 1988 PGA Tour Qualifying School.
+He has bounced back and forth between the PGA Tour and its developmental tour.
+He won twice on the Nike Tour both in 1998.
 His best finish on the PGA Tour is a T-2 at the 1995 GTE Byron Nelson Classic.
+Freeman is the only two-time medalist at the PGA Tour Q-School (1988 and 1993).

 After turning 50 in 2009, Freeman also began playing on the Champions Tour.
 His best finishes are a pair of T-8s at the 2009 U.S. Senior Open and the 2010 Senior PGA Championship.

 Freeman is currently the Director of Golf Instruction at Tahquitz Creek Golf Resort in Palm Springs, California.

+Awards and honors

+In 2021, Freeman was inducted into the University of Central Oklahoma's Sports Hall of Fame.